ThoughtWorksStudios/spymemcached_store/README.md

 Supports all Rails cache store options, see [spymemcached.jruby](https://github.com/ThoughtWorksStudios/spymemcached.jruby) for additional options.

 It is not recommended to use :compress and :compress_threshold options, as spymemcached.jruby does it by default.

+## Credits

+Most of code including tests is coming from Rails codebase v4.1.6.
+Only replaced Dalli related part with spymemcached.jruby to keep API compatible.

 ## Contributing